-During 2023, no options were issued pursuant to the ESS (2022: 9,470,000) and there are no other options on issue that have been issued under the plan.
-No expense has been recognised for options issued pursuant to the ESS in 2023 (2022: \$631,333) because Tranche 1 of the options granted in 2022 vested in 2022, while the performance condition for Tranche 2 was not met before the performance hurdle expiry date for Tranche 2, and the performance condition for Tranche 3 is not expected to be met.
+During 2024, no options were issued pursuant to the EIP (2023: nil) and there are no other options on issue that have been issued under the plan.
+No expense has been recognised for options issued or granted pursuant to the EIP in 2024 (2023: nil).